Package symbol

 Compiling with conan:

-Assuming that you are in the parent directory of BehaviorTree.CPP:
+Assuming that you are in the root directory of BehaviorTree.CPP:

 If you have dependencies such as ZeroMQ and SQlite already installed and you don’t want to use conan, simply type: